What Is Dollar Cost Averaging Bitcoin?

 The goal of dollar-cost averaging is to take the emotion out of investing.
 It compels an investor to continue investing a fixed amount to reach their goal, regardless of short-term fluctuations and volatility in the market.
 DCA can help to avoid the temptation to time the market, which is notoriously difficult, even for the most experienced investors using sophisticated market analysis.

-Adopting a DCA strategy requires some discipline and a long term outlook.
+Adopting a DCA strategy requires discipline and a long term outlook.
 It won’t always yield the best possible returns, but it does set an investor up for a growing bitcoin position over time.

 Dollar Cost Averaging Bitcoin